alvarotor/entitier-go/README.md

 - `Get`: Retrieves a single entity by ID, with an option to preload related data.
 - `Update`: Modifies an existing entity.
 - `Delete`: Removes an entity, with an option for soft or hard deletion.
+- `UpdateField`: Updates a specific field of an entity.

 This implementation uses GORM as the ORM (Object-Relational Mapping) library to interact with the database.